 If you’re making many trips because you plan to visit places like Lio Beach, Nacpan, or Las Cabañas on the same day, it’s well worth it to rent a motorbike in El Nido, especially if there are two of you.
 Prices are around 500 pesos per day.
 We have a 100% trustworthy agency contact who usually offers them for 450 pesos or cheaper if you rent for more days.
 Leave us a comment and we’ll send you all the info.

-Be very careful when parking your motorbike in El Nido Town because lately they’ve been issuing lots of fines—clamping wheels and dampening a few hours of your trip (you’ll have to pay 1,000 pesos).
+Be very careful when parking your motorbike in El Nido Town because lately they’ve been issuing lots of fines—clamping wheels and costing you a few hours of your trip (you’ll have to pay 1,000 pesos).
 It’s important not to ignore the signs and to look for designated areas.
 There’s a parking lot next to the town hall.

 El Nido map